mmena1/dotfiles/README.md

 - [ ] Migrate to [chezmoi](https://www.chezmoi.io/).
 - [ ] (Maybe) Support for MacOS - I'm not a fan of MacOS, but sometimes I'm forced to work with it.
   If that happens in the future, I may reconsider adding support for it.
+- [ ] Improve fish aliases.
+  - Currently it uses fish abbreviations which expands upon pressing space or enter.
+  This clutters the terminal output if the abbr is long.
+Instead, it would be great to use fish aliases.
+- [ ] Move TODOs to proper github issues :trollface:.
+These are just things that comes to my mind :sweat_smile:.

 ## Updating